allforabit/jsui-cljs/README.md

 ## Notes

-Optimisation in Google Closure merits some discussion.
+"Advanced" optimisation in Google Closure merits some discussion.
 One of the optimisations *munges* variable names, to make them shorter and more efficient.
 We need to prevent munging of names we're using implicitly from the Max world (`mgraphics`, `autowatch` etc.), and also make sure that we can plant names for JSUI to use which themselves won't get munged.
 There's more detail [here][luke], but the upshot is that we need to provide a mock externals file declaring stubs which shadow the things we need, or export, at the Javascript level.
-We have one in [src-cljs/externs.js][externs], although it's currently far from complete.
+We have one in [`src-cljs/externs.js`][externs], although it's currently far from complete.

+(For "simple" optimisation, there's no top-level variable renaming.)

 ## License